Skip to main content

 Jira

-When you log into Jira, there is a board-centric interface that puts your project's tasks front and centre.
+Jira’s interface is built around boards and dashboards, putting your project's tasks front and centre.
 The agile board provides a visual representation of your project's workflow, with columns representing different stages such as "To Do", "In Progress", and "Done".
 This allows teams to track progress, prioritise tasks, and identify roadblocks at a glance, streamlining project management processes and improving team collaboration.

 Jira offers customisable dashboards that allow team members to create personalised views of their tasks, deadlines, and progress.
 Whether you're a developer, project manager, or stakeholder, Jira's intuitive interface makes it easy to find the information you need and stay informed about your project's status.